3207-P – Prohibition of Harassment, Intimidation, and Bullying

 In order to ensure respect and prevent harm, it is a violation of NWESD 189 policy for a student to be harassed, intimidated, or bullied by others in the educational program community, at program sponsored events, or when such actions create a substantial disruption to the educational process.
 The educational program community includes all students, NWESD 189 employees, Board members, contractors, unpaid volunteers, families, patrons, and other visitors.
-Students will not be harassed because of their race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability, or other distinguishing characteristics.
+Students will not be harassed because of their race, color, religion, ancestry, national origin, gender, sexual orientation, gender expression, gender identity, mental or physical disability, or other distinguishing characteristics.

-Aggressor means a student, staff member, or other member of the educational program community who engages in the harassment, intimidation or bullying of a student.
+Aggressor means a student, staff member, or other member of the educational program community who engages in the harassment, intimidation, or bullying of a student.

-Harassment, intimidation or bullying means an intentional electronic, written, verbal, or physical act that:
+Harassment, intimidation, or bullying means an intentional electronic, written, verbal, or physical act that: